 Social Development Minister Paula Bennett says she is relieved that the investigation found no wider security concerns at the ministry.

 "Obviously, something went wrong and we can't deny that.
 It's good to know though that it's not across the whole business and that really there's not a culture of treating people's information unsafely."

 Mrs Bennett says a new role of Chief Information Security Officer is being created at the ministry to implement all the report's recommendations.

-Next story in National: More DoC jobs on the line
+Next story in New Zealand: More DoC jobs on the line